Can You Work Remotely While On a Cruise? Here’s Everything to Know (From Someone That Does It)

 We highly recommend working in the morning hours.
 During this time there is less going on around the ship, so you miss out on hardly anything at all.
 In fact, prior to lunch the ship is much quieter than later in the day and into the evening.

 Working in the morning also means you can get things done before heading out to port on days where the ship is docked, still giving you the majority of the day to enjoy.
-Just keep in mind that some excursions leave early in the day, so you might have to plan around that departure time.
+Just keep in mind that many shore excursions leave early in the day, so you might have to plan around that departure time.

 Finally, if you have work you need to do, then having it done in the morning means you can enjoy the rest of the day without having the office weighing on your mind.